 Peppermint and Neem Insecticidal Soap

+At first glance, you might not expect every hippie’s favorite some-suds-maker to make a good insecticidal soap, but what Dr. Bronner’s lacks in fancy packaging it more than makes up for in green points and all-natural versatility.
 To make this pesticidal soap, just add 2-3 tbsp of Dr. Bronner’s peppermint soap and 1 tbsp of neem oil to one gallon of water.
 Spray or swab plants as necessary, being sure to get the undersides of leaves too.
-If you apply the bug soap to actual vegetables, just remember to thoroughly rinse the veggies before you eat them: while Dr. Bronner’s is certified organic, it’s really not all that tasty!
+If you apply the soap to actual vegetables, just remember to thoroughly rinse the veggies before you eat them: While Dr. Bronner’s is certified organic, it’s really not all that tasty.
 And, remember that this (like most natural bug soaps) is a long-term solution, so don’t expect one application to solve your infestation problems.

-To make this pesticidal soap, mix 1 tbsp peanut or vegetable oil, 2-5 drops of liquid soap, and 1 quart of water.
+Here’s another soap that I made a slight modification to: instead of using dish soap (as this recipe did when given to me), I replaced it with Dr. Bronner’s again.
+It’s a bit pricier, but Dr. Bronner’s goes a long way.
+Plus, it’s safe to use in just about any situation.
+To make this soap, mix 1 tbsp peanut or vegetable oil, 2-5 drops of liquid soap, and 1 quart of water.
 Mix well and apply to the stems, leaves and undersides of leaves of the infected plant.
-Like other insecticidal soaps, this isn’t a quick fix but with repeated and persistent application it works!
+Like other pesticidal soaps, this isn’t a quick fix but with repeated and persistent application it works!

-Citrus Insecticidal Soap
+Homemade Citrus Pesticidal Soap